followmyutopia/devextreme-documentation/api-reference/30 Data Layer/XmlaStore/1 Configuration/catalog.md

 ===========================================================================

 <!--shortDescription-->
-The name of the database associated with the Store.
+Specifies the database that contains the OLAP cube to use.
 <!--/shortDescription-->

 <!--fullDescription-->
-The name of the multidimensional OLAP database, containing the [Cube](/Documentation/ApiReference/Data_Layer/XmlaStore/Configuration/#cube) whose data will be displayed by the [PivotGrid](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/) widget.

 In terms of [connection strings](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlconnection.connectionstring.aspx), this option is equal to the [Initial Catalog](https://msdn.microsoft.com/en-us/library/system.data.sqlclient.sqlconnectionstringbuilder.initialcatalog.aspx).
 <!--/fullDescription-->